kiselgra/c-mera/README.md

 You can extend the indentation and keyword information by having an additional file called `cm.indent` along your source files, see the provided `cm.indent` for the layout.

 Our cm-mode ist still rather basic and we are open for extensions (e.g. better syntax matching).

+### Vim Integration<a name="VimIntegration">

+With Vim 8 asyc processes spawned Vlime, a project that strives to provide a Slime-like worlflow for Vim.
+We use is (via a small plugin) to drive indentation of C-Mera code.
+With Vim set up for Vlime you only have to drop the plugin in the appropriate place:

+    $ ln -s <path-to-cmera>/util/vim/lisp_cmera.vim ~/.vim/ftplugin/

+To get the default behavior (see Emacs integraion) it still has to be told where to look for the `cm.indent` file.
+This can be set in your `~/.vimrc`

+    let g:cmera_base_indent_file = '/home/kai/.emacs.d/cm.indent'

 ### Publications<a name="papers">
 - C-Mera was introduced as "cgen" at ELS'14: [*Defmacro for C: Lightweight, Ad Hoc Code Generation*](http://lgdv.cs.fau.de/publications/publication/Pub.2014.tech.IMMD.IMMD9.defmac/)